spvriend/hawpy/README.md

 # hawpy
 Silas Vriend.
+Winter 2017.
 Hawthorn Research Group.
-Winter 2017.
+Department of Physics and Astronomy.
+University of Waterloo.

 A Python module for reading, storing, and plotting spec data files.